-The Pre-school children aged from 3 years to 4 years have the use of 2 rooms, one messy room and one classroom.
+The Pre-school children aged from 3 years to 4 years have the use of 3 rooms along with garden play, walks, forest school and library sessions.
 One room is used to teach basic numeracy and literacy skills through adult focus activities, as well as imaginative and construction play.
 This room is equipped with a tablet to develop the children's ICT skills; which is a key skill of the foundation phase.

 Another room is used as a messy play room; each child has the opportunity to explore sand, water, dough, paint, glue etc.